 So, how is it so fast?

-Key Factors That Impact Internet Speed
+What Are the Key Factors That Impact Internet Speed?

-So many things affect the speed of the internet connection.
+So many things affect the speed of the Internet connection.
 That’s why numerous providers are offering different solutions.

 You can come across DSL (Digital Subscriber Line), fiber optic, satellite, mobile, wireless, etc. broadband offers that all provide different speeds.

-These are the essential factors that impact internet speed:
+These are the essential factors that impact Internet speed:

 - Type of connection